Past the Swipe: The Strategic Rapid Growth of Short-Form Videos in Modern Marketing

 “Realness is the currency of trust in spaces,” — mentioned the change management expert

 Ngo’s insight responds to a growing demand for authenticity—a patchwork woven with imperfections, where a fluffed line or a spontaneous laugh advances brand relatability.
-This craving for the genuine is rewriting the approach of engagement.
+This craving for the genuine is rewriting the playbook of engagement.

 Sustainability Spotlight